bandras1199/Plant-Pathology/README.md

 Initial approach: <br />

-  I wanted to reduce the computational needs as much as possible, using image processing and to find a good performing but still manageable sized network architecture.
+  I wanted to reduce the computational needs / problem complexity as much as possible with image processing, therefore focusing on the use of good performing but still manageable sized network architectures.

 <strong> Introduction to the dataset: </strong> <br />
 1820 training images with different disease categories: <br />  <br />